sowmitra-das-sumit/sowmitra-das-sumit.github.io/index.md

 ## Other Interests

    - Besides my academic interests, I am a classical guitarist at the [Classical Music Academy of Dhaka](https://www.youtube.com/c/ClassicalMusicAcademyofDhaka).
 I love playing and watching football (soccer) and passionately follow the Manchester United football club.
-Additionally, I love to do street and portrait photography and collect old film cameras, watches, LP records, and typewriters!
+Additionally, I love to do street and portrait photography and collect old film cameras, watches, LP records, and pens!